BU-Data-Science-Association/Pipelines-Fall25/README.md

 Data Pipelines through Apache Spark &amp; Databricks

-### Instructions (informal/not final)
+### Instructions
+1. Clone this to your local machine.
+Please notify us if you need any help!
-- Create an account on Databricks Free Edition - would recommend personal email but school is probably fine
+2. Create an account on Databricks Free Edition.
+Personal email is recommended, but school email works as well.
     - New > Notebook to create a notebook
-    - Copy over imports and spark season builder from the given ode
+    - File > Import > browse from local files.
+        - Use the *pipelines_incomplete.ipynb* to follow along for coding, or *pipelines_workshop* if you just want to observe.
+        - See the notification of the new notebook created in the top right.
+Click on the link on the notebook name.
-    - Switch the environment version to 2 (for whatever reason S3 doesn't work on version 4)
+    - Switch the environment version to 2-- AWS S3 doesn't work on version 4.
         - Press where it says connected, hover over that box, and then click configuration.
 In there you can switch the version
 - Create or Open your Supabase Account
     - Go to storage > New Bucket - call it whatever (probably “bluebikes”)